 It is important for the whistleblower report to provide clear and well thought out information, as detailed as possible, and to state facts and names of the persons, as well as include copies of documents held by the whistleblower.
 Other evidence (such as photographs or copies of e-mail correspondence) may also be attached if they are in the whistleblower’s possession and may help in responding to the violation.

-The whistleblower report may also be submitted in person at the Fraud Prevention Division of SJSC Latvijas Dzelzceļš Security Directorate.
+The whistleblower report may also be submitted in person at the Security Control Division of SJSC Latvijas Dzelzceļš Security Directorate.

 If you would like to fill out the whistleblower report form, you can download it HERE.

 After the form is filled out, it can be submitted:

 - In person by visiting the Security Control Division at SJSC Latvijas Dzelzceļš Security Directorate